fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 export default toNewDiaryEntry;
 ```

-[unknown](https://www.typescriptlang.org/docs/handbook/2/functions.html#unknown) is the ideal type for our kind of situation of input validation, since we don't yet need to define the type to match *any* type, but can first verify the type and then confirm the expected type.
+[unknown](https://www.typescriptlang.org/docs/handbook/2/functions.html#unknown) is the ideal type for our kind of situation of input validation, since we don't yet need to define the type to match *any* type, but can first verify the type and then confirm that is the expected type.
 With the use of *unknown*, we also don't need to worry about the *@typescript-eslint/no-explicit-any* ESlint rule, since we are not using *any*.
-However, we might still need to use *any* in some cases where we are not yet sure about the type and need to access properties of an *any* object to validate or type-check the property values themselves.
+However, we might still need to use *any* in some cases in which we are not yet sure about the type and need to access the properties of an object of type *any* to validate or type-check the property values themselves.

 > #### A sidenote from the editor
 >
-> <i>If you are like me and hate having a code in broken state for a long time due to incomplete typing, you could start by "faking" the function: </i>
+> *If you are like me and hate having a code in broken state for a long time due to incomplete typing, you could start by "faking" the function:*
 >
 >
 >```js